 Base Breaker: The Joker's dreadlocked design constantly gets heat from Batman fans outside the show's fandom, having been nicknamed "Rasta-Joker".
 Among people who enjoyed the show, though, he's widely praised.

-Complete Monster: The Joker.
-Once a man who wanted to make people laugh, he fell into a vat of chemicals and became an insane, murderous Monster Clown and Batman's Arch-Enemy.
+Complete Monster: The Joker was once a man who wanted to make people laugh, but after he fell into a vat of chemicals, he became an insane, murderous Monster Clown and Batman's Arch-Enemy.
 Devoid of any empathy, Joker commits crimes he views as "jokes" at the expense of Gotham.
-Terrible things he's done include poisoning people with his deadly laughing gas; putting people in various death traps; torturing Detective Ethan Bennett for hours and causing Bennett's mutation into Clayface; impersonating Batman and gassing people for minor crimes; using Bane's venom to go on a rampage; attempting to drop a teenage boy into a vat of chemicals; frequently mistreating his henchman and his girlfriend Harley Quinn, as well as abandoning them to be arrested or even to die; and filling the abandoned tunnels and mine shafts beneath Gotham with miles of dynamite to collapse the city to oblivion.
+Terrible things he's done include poisoning people with his deadly laughing gas; putting people in various death traps; torturing Detective Ethan Bennett for hours and causing Bennett's mutation into Clayface (for no reason other than to see what it would do to him); impersonating Batman and gassing people for minor crimes; using Bane's venom to go on a rampage; attempting to drop a teenage boy into a vat of chemicals; frequently mistreating his henchman and his girlfriend Harley Quinn, as well as abandoning them to be arrested or even to die; and filling the abandoned tunnels and mine shafts beneath Gotham with miles of dynamite to collapse the city to oblivion.
 That he manages to qualify despite being toned down to all get-out is a testament to how twisted a character Joker is.

 Quite a few of the villains got their own fanbases: Hugo Strange for being a Magnificent Bastard.
 The Riddler for his Dark and Troubled Past, his new gothic look, and being cool as well as voiced by Robert Englund.
 Clayface got this status for being an outright tragic character as well as his alter ego, Ethan Bennett.